p2pcommons/specs/module.md

 an array of strings containing unique versioned Hyperdrive keys.
-These versioned Hyperdrive keys MUST each refer to a valid module of `p2pcommons.type: content` and MUST be registered by at least one of its listed authors profile at the time this value is set.
+These versioned Hyperdrive keys MUST each refer to a valid module of `p2pcommons.type: content` and MUST be registered by at least one of its listed authors' profiles at the time this value is set.
 The network state SHOULD be up-to-date before determining registration status.
 If `p2pcommons.parents` contains this module's own Hyperdrive key, it MUST refer to a preceding version.
 <!-- it is RECOMMENDED to only allow verified parents? -->